ZacharyBohn/Archmages/README.md

 Send your mages to other worlds to capture them.
 Do this by tapping a world to highlight it, then tapping the world you wish to send a mage.
 OR long press on the target world to send a group of mages.

 Each world that you control will gain a mage every so often, but so will the enemies.

+## Game Design

+Perhaps a pivot from tentacle wars and a harder emphasis on Halo Wars copy is in order.

+### World Upgrades

+Castle -> Knights

+Mage Academy -> Mages

+Archery Range -> Archers

+Mountain Fortress -> Dragons

+City level -> Max supported pop points

+### Unit Interplay

+## Controls Design

+Have a center cursor

+Have several side buttons that switch between different modes (selection, creation, upgrades)

+Civ resources at the top of the screen